 Cardboard Boxes For Physical Play

 Encouraging children to move around is an important part of a healthy lifestyle and helps develop their gross motor skills.
 Here are some great cardboard box physical play ideas for indoors and outside, so there’s something for all weathers.
 1) Here Come the Girls have a super Cardboard Box Tunnel Slide that we can’t wait to try!
 2) If your children aren’t keen to zoom down through a tunnel then you could try this simple Stair Slide version from Milk & Cuddles instead.
 3) Reading Confetti have a fantastic cardboard box Crazy Golf Course that will get the children developing their gross motor skills and hand-eye co-ordination in a really fun way.
 4) What Do We Do All day have been practising their ball skills with a super simple Carnival Game.
 Such fun.
 5) How about this super homemade Marble Run from Craftulate.
 I love this idea.
-6) Older children might like to try this Marble Run from Winegums and Watermelons for more of a challenge.
 7) I can’t wait to try this Big Foot Races idea with my kiddies.
 Meaningful Mama has come up with an idea that I think is great for family games outside during the summer.
 Can’t wait!

 Cardboard Boxes For Dressing Up